Better Living Through Regenerative Communities – One Community Weekly Progress Update #403

 Worked on the Structural Design of the Loft – Click for Earthbag Village

 Alvin Anggito (BS Civil Engineering) completed his 3rd week working on the Communal Eco-shower footer, foundation and flooring engineering.
 This week Alvin completed the cost analysis section by double checking the links on the spreadsheet, replacing the items that are out of stock and finding other alternatives, and updating the researched hardware (faucets, hand dryers, shower heads, etc.) to match the #1 choices on the website.
-The pictures below show examples of some of this work.
+The pictures below show examples of some of this work towards the mission of better living through regenerative communities.

 Communal Eco-shower footer, foundation and flooring engineering, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403